Tackling the challenge of plastic pollution

 Among the underlying funds held by the Barclays Multi-Impact Growth Fund is the Jupiter Ecology fund, which invests thematically in companies that are developing innovative solutions for the environment.

-The manager of the Jupiter fund, Charlie Thomas, identifies well-run companies that correlate long-term environmental drivers with a company’s potential to generate sustainable returns.
+The manager of the Jupiter fund, Charlie Thomas, tries to identify well-run companies that correlate long-term environmental drivers with a company’s potential to generate sustainable returns.
 The fund’s holdings include Norwegian company Tomra Systems, which is a world leader in reverse vending, recycling both plastic and glass.

 There are many problems facing society and our environment, with plastic pollution one of the most pressing.
 Impact investing allows investors to protect and grow their assets, whilst contributing to solutions to make a positive contribution to our world.